— This post was double-checked and freshened up in September of 2018. Happy reading! —

 - Thor and the Warriors Four (Hercules babysits Power Pack in this one, and it’s hysterical.)

 It ran for so long, 8 trade paperbacks’ worth, that the content did get a little stale over time.
-Even Boy Detective noticed, and did not like the later books as much as the early volumes.
+Even my son noticed, and did not like the later books as much as the early volumes.
 We’d recommend Welcome to the Treehouse, linked above, as well as Adventures in Awesomeness, and Sidekickin’ It.
 And then I’d recommend switching to…

 Superman Family Adventures.
 By the same creative team as Tiny Titans, and may be a little more accessible to non-D.C.
 Comics fans.
-I don’t think the humor is quite as inspired, but five year old Boy Detective and his several years older cousin N. were loving it this past summer.
+I don’t think the humor is quite as inspired, but my five year old son and his several years older cousin were loving it.
 Especially once they picked up the gag that each chapter starts the same way.
 And there definitely are some nice bits for the grownups in here too.

 The Word Girl series, by Chris Karwowski with art by Steve Young.
 Coalition of Malice, linked up there, is the first of the graphic novels, which are all in small “digest” format much to my eyes’ displeasure.
 They’re good enough to make up for it.
-Boy Detective first ran across Word Girl on television at his Grandma’s house.
 Becky Botsford is the 10 year old public identity of Word Girl, actually an alien who crash landed on Earth, got adopted by an Earth family, and developed superpowers.
 She also loves big words and tends to define them for bystanders.
 It sounds really hokey, but the books are super funny.
 Her villains are bizarre and ridiculous, and she’s a sweet smart kid who battles evil.